Technical Assistant: Job Duties & Career Info

 |Median Salary (2015)*||Varies by field; as an example, $38,970 for all medical and clinical laboratory technicians|

 |Job Outlook (2014-2024)*||Varies by field; as an example, 18% for all medical and clinical laboratory technicians|

 All technical assistants must possess a high school diploma or equivalent.
 Furthermore, most companies prefer that technical assisting candidates have bachelor's degrees.
 The degree should usually be relevant to the specific field in which the prospective technical assistant would like to work.
 For example, an individual with a bachelor's degree in biology seeking a technical assisting job in a lab would be preferred over an individual with a bachelor's in English literature.
 Some companies may also consider applicants with a combination of coursework and experience.
 Depending on the particular field and the candidate's educational background, most employers also prefer between two to five years of industry-specific technical assisting experience.

 Technical assistants should be organized and detail-oriented.
 They should be able to multitask and prioritize using good time management skills.
 Excellent verbal and written communication skills are also preferred.
 Additionally, technical assistants should be able to work well independently but also as part of a team.

 Career and Economic Outlook

-While the U.S. Bureau of Labor Statistics doesn't provide specific information for technical assistants in all fields, those that work in laboratories were projected to see a 22% growth in employment from 2012-2022.
-The median pay for medical and laboratory technicians and technologists was $47,820 in 2012.
+While the U.S. Bureau of Labor Statistics doesn't provide specific information for technical assistants in all fields, those that work in laboratories as medical and clinical laboratory technicians were projected to see a 18% growth in employment from 2014-2024.
+The median pay for medical and clinical laboratory technicians was $38,970 in 2015.